Skip to Main Content

-The best home equity line of credit (HELOC) lenders offer a wide range of loan amounts, competitive interest rates, and flexible repayment.
+The best home equity line of credit (HELOC) lenders offer various loan amounts, competitive interest rates, and flexible repayment.
 Credible can help you find a HELOC.
 We’ve also identified six companies here that do offer these loans and reviewed the pros and cons of each one.

 What is a HELOC?